- Blankets - not insulated or stuffed

 - Animal handling supplies - collars, leashes, gloves, etc.

 - Dog Food - Purina Dog Chow, Purina Puppy Chow, Pedigree Adult Dog, or Pedigree Puppy ONLY

-- Exotic animal supplies - food, lIghts, bowls, habitat accessories, etc.
+- Exotic animal supplies - food, heat lamps, bulbs, bowls, habitat accessories, etc.

 - Animal Care Products - shampoo, brushes, clippers